Children’s development is not a linear road that all youths travel in perfect order. Instead,…

 The Importance of Parent-Child Interactions

 Additionally, excessive parental screen time can reduce the quality and quantity of parent-child interactions.
-Meaningful conversations, storytelling, and shared activities are irreplaceable components of a young individual’s language development and emotional bonding.
+Meaningful conversations, storytelling, and shared activities are irreplaceable components of language development and emotional bonding.
 When parents are distracted by screens, these crucial interactions can dwindle, potentially impacting a child’s emotional security and communication skills.
 Limiting distractions and prioritizing face-to-face time can foster a more nurturing and connected family environment.

 With this guide for parents, we hope to help families understand that the way we use screens can significantly influence our children’s habits and development.
 Balancing screen use with active and engaging family time can help them thrive in a digital age without forgoing the essential elements of early childhood development.
-If you’re looking to enroll your young student in an academic program that prioritizes their attention span and socialization, turn to Key Point Academy Doral.
+If you’re looking to enroll your young student in an academic program that prioritizes their attention span and socialization, reach out to Key Point Academy Doral.